jonnonz1/nz-statute-book/acts/public/1981/public-works-act-1981.md

   (e) how and when entry is to be made; and
   (f) a statement of the owner or occupier's rights under subsection (6); and (g) a statement that the owner or occupier will be entitled to compensation under this Act.
-(6) The owner or occupier may, within 10 working days after receiving the notice and after giving notice to the Minister or local authority, as the case may be, of his intention to do so, object to the District Court nearest to the land concerned, and the Court may summon the Minister or local authority or his or its representative to appear before the Court at a time and place named in the summons.
+(6) The owner or occupier may, within 10 working days after receiving the notice and after giving notice to the Minister or local authority, as the case may be, of his intention to do so, object to the District Court nearest to the land concerned, and the court may summon the Minister or local authority or his or its representative to appear before the court at a time and place named in the summons.
-(7) If it appears to the Court that the taking proposed is unreasonable or unnecessary, the Court may order that natural material from the land in question shall not be taken, or shall not be taken in the manner proposed; or the Court may order that natural material be taken from such land in such manner and to such extent only and subject to such limitations and restrictions as the Court thinks fit; and all persons concerned shall be bound by any such order.
+(7) If it appears to the court that the taking proposed is unreasonable or unnecessary, the court may order that natural material from the land in question shall not be taken, or shall not be taken in the manner proposed; or the court may order that natural material be taken from such land in such manner and to such extent only and subject to such limitations and restrictions as the court thinks fit; and all persons concerned shall be bound by any such order.
 (8) Nothing in this section shall derogate from the provisions of Part 3 of the Resource Management Act 1991.

 **Extending estates in land that may be acquired or taken**